2. Save $15 off any Wine Gift Basket over $50 + $0 Shipping! Use Code Bask15

 My ingredient list consisted of Dijon mustard that I actually just purchased a week ago in Dijon.
 Olive oil that I picked up from a small Tuscan town by the name of Scarlino.
 Lemon juice that was extracted from the lemons I picked on the tree behind my little Italian villa and herbs grown in the backyard.

-.
+As I pondered how awesome this predicament I found myself so gloriously in was, I thought about my blog and how this would be a perfect way to share with you a great website I found - igourmet.com.
 It's a wonderful site to buy gourmet food from around the world (i.e. Dijon mustard from Dijon, olive oil from Italy, etc).
 I found igourmet about 5 years ago.
 I was living in Kansas and absolutely "Jonesing" for a tasty cheese I had at a bed & breakfast in Kinsale, Ireland several years ago.
 My biggest obstacle was that I knew the cheese was from only one area of Ireland and nowhere else.
 I started searching the internet and reigned victorious when my search led me to igourmet.com.
 I purchased the cheese and was estactic when it arrived and tasted as good as I remembered.

 Another time, I spotted a way cool salt cellar in a pricey mail order magazine.
 I really wanted it, but just couldn't justify the cost - a whopping $89 for the cellar with some fancy, grey salt.
 By chance, I was shopping through the internet pages of igourmet looking for something else when I stumbled on the exact same salt cellar I was envying from that other place.
 The great news, this one didn't come with the fancy salt, but it was only $10!
 I've been enjoying my $10 salt cellar ever since. :)